Table of Contents

 To help with your understanding of the sensory experience, learn more about your eight senses.
-Yes, eight not five, you can read more in this article we wrote about the eight of them.
+Yes, eight not five, you can read more in this blog we wrote about the eight senses.
 For now, know that you see, hear, taste, touch, smell, and have a sense of movement, balance along with your internal organs.

 Anxiety contributes to sensory overload.
 Besides, the reverse is true too: sensory overload makes people anxious.